11 min read

-Like Pat, the people who are most skilled with affiliate marketing are usually those who create consistent free content that their audience loves.
-As readers scroll through their content or watch their video tutorial, the content creator will add a unique affiliate link to a relevant product made by another company.
+Like Pat, the people most skilled with affiliate marketing usually create consistent free content that their audience loves.
+As readers scroll through their content, the creator adds a unique affiliate link to relevant products made by another company.

 Anyone who clicks on that affiliate link and purchases a product will tell the company to give a portion of the sale to the content creator.
-That means you can earn income just for marketing someone’s product without having to handle any of the backend work of fulfilling the orders.
+That means you can earn income just for marketing someone’s product without having to fulfilling the orders.

-You probably love the sound of that (and who wouldn’t?), but there’s more work involved than just putting a few affiliate links into your blog posts and hope it gives you enough to quit your job or freelancing.
+You probably love the sound of that (and who wouldn’t?), but there’s more work involved.
+It's more than putting affiliate links into your blog posts and hoping you earn enough to quit your job.
 Let’s talk about what else you need in order to get started.

-Before you jump headfirst into affiliate marketing, here are a few steps to cross off your to-do list so you can start affiliate marketing with purpose and strategy.
+Before you jump in, here's a few steps to think about to start affiliate marketing with purpose and strategy.

 Your best move is to choose ecommerce products that are similar to your niche.
 Bloggers who blog about blogging (say that three times fast!) will be more likely to make sales from online marketing tools like Leadpages or Teachable than they would be with interior design or gardening products.

 Try to stay within your niche as much as possible.
-This will help you establish trust with your audience and convert more of your readers because they know what to expect.
+This will help you establish trust with your audience and convert more readers because they know what to expect.

-Once you’ve narrowed down the types of products you want to promote, you can start researching which affiliate programs are your best fit.
+After narrowing down what you want to promote, start researching which affiliate programs are your best fit.
 We’ve already done a lot of heavy lifting for you by reviewing 31 of the most popular affiliate programs.

-Instead of only looking at the commission they offer you as an affiliate, you’ll want to assess their company values, reputation, and customer reviews.
+Instead of only looking at the commission they offer, you’ll want to assess their company values, reputation, and customer reviews.
 This will help you choose the right companies to align yourself with.